Pakistani court suspends the corruption conviction and sentence of former Prime Minister Imran Khan

 Earlier this month, Pakistan’s Election Commission had disqualified Khan from running for office for five years.
 Under Pakistan’s laws, no convicted person is eligible to lead a party, run in elections, or hold public office.

+Shortly after the Islamabad High Court granted bail to Khan, another court asked the official in charge of the Attock prison to keep him there until at least Wednesday, when Khan is expected to face a hearing on charges of “exposing an official secret document” in an incident last year when he waved a confidential diplomatic letter at a rally, describing it as proof that he was threatened and claiming his ouster was a conspiracy.

+The document, dubbed Cipher, has not been made public by the government but was apparently diplomatic correspondence between the Pakistani ambassador to Washington and the Ministry of Foreign Affairs in Islamabad.

-Since his ouster, Khan has said that his removal was a conspiracy by the United States, his successor Shehbaz Sharif and the Pakistani military — accusations that they all deny.
+Since his ouster, Khan has said that his removal was a conspiracy by the United States, his successor Shehbaz Sharif, and the Pakistani military — accusations that they all deny.
 Sharif stepped down this month after the parliament’s term ended.

-Meanwhile, Pakistan is facing deepening economic and political turmoil.
+Sharif took to X, the platform formerly known as Twitter, to criticize Tuesday’s court ruling, saying everyone was expecting it.
+He said if “thieves and state terrorists are facilitated, then from where (will) the common man get justice in the country?”

 The upcoming vote has been complicated by an announcement by the election oversight body that elections must be delayed for at least three to four months because it needs more time to redraw constituencies to reflect the recently held census.